Welcome to the Learning Hub

 You can book a tutorial with one of our advisors online - see http://tees.libguides.com/learninghubtutorials

-(Please note that online appointment booking is a pilot service - you will need your Teesside University email address)
+(You will need your Teesside University email address)

 Alternatively, you can: